 Abstract: For nearly four decades in the post-War United States, average labour productivity and total factor productivity remained procyclical — falling during recessions and rising in booms.
 During the mid-1980s this procyclicality of productivity suddenly started to vanish.
 I argue that increased labour market flexibility, as manifest in rapid de-unionization, can explain this puzzle.
 I show that U.S. states and industries with a larger drop in union density experienced a deeper fall in the productivity correlations.
 Falling costs of hiring and firing workers, due to the decline in union power, prompted firms to rely more on employment adjustment (extensive margin) instead of changing workers’ effort through labour hoarding (intensive margin).
 High dependence on labour hoarding explains productivity’s historical procyclicality, and reduced importance of labour hoarding in recent decades explains why productivity is now less procyclical.
 Changes in the responses of the aggregate U.S. economy to technology and demand shocks also bear out this mechanism.
 Greater reliance on hiring and firing of workers also implied a rise in the relative volatility of employment.
-Allowing the hiring cost to decline between pre and post-1980s in an otherwise standard New Keynesian model with endogenous effort is shown to match almost all the fall in cyclical productivity correlations and more than half of the rise in the relative volatility of employment.
+Allowing the hiring cost to decline between pre and post-1980s in an otherwise standard New Keynesian model with endogenous effort is shown to match almost the entire fall in cyclical productivity correlations and rise in the relative volatility of employment.

 Abstract: We characterize the joint evolution of cross-sectional inequality in permanent income and consumption among parents and children in the U.S. We use a model of intra-family persistence across generations to estimate the parameters determining inequality of consumption and of income within a generation.
 We find that idiosyncratic heterogeneity is quantitatively more important than inherited family characteristics in accounting for cross-sectional dispersion.
 This suggests that parents provide limited insurance against idiosyncratic life-cycle risk, even though the levels of permanent income and consumption exhibit persistence across generations.